Flutterby is medicine for the soul.

 Media Experience

+Syndicated column in USA Today and other media outlets.
+Heard weekly on radio show on WGRR-FM.
 Other experience includes weekly contributions to NPR and ABC and CBS affiliates, hosting live radio call-in shows, interviews in hundreds of outlets, including Reuters News, The New York Times, The Wall Street Journal, The Chicago Tribune, Associated Press, Smart Money, Kiplinger Financial Magazine, Redbook, Mademoiselle, National Business Employment Weekly, First For Women Magazine, Essence, Woman and Financial Woman Today.